prakhyatc/prakhyatc/README.md

 Welcome to my Github profile!

-I'm HARI PAUDEL, a self-taught ML developer and Google Certified Data Analytics Professional.
-I have a passion for using machine learning to solve real-world problems and am always looking to expand my skillset.

-Currently, I am diving deeper into the world of MLOps, Kubernetes, and GraphQL.
-These technologies are essential in building robust and scalable ML systems, and I am excited to continue learning more about them.

-When I am not working, you can find me working out to maintain a healthy physique and mental well-being.
-I believe that taking care of your body and mind is crucial to achieving success in any field.

-On my Github profile, you will find some of my recent projects and experiments with machine learning and data science.
-I hope you find them interesting and informative.
+On my Github profile, you will find some of my recent projects and experiments that I hope you find them interesting and informative.
 Feel free to reach out if you have any questions or want to collaborate on a project.

 Thank you for visiting my profile!

-Cheers,

-Hari Paudel

 ![](https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966)